danknights/mice5035/tutorials/07_univariate_stats/README.md

 t.test(alpha$PD_whole_tree[ix] ~ map$Generation[ix])
 ```

+## Exercise 2
+- Was the result significant?
+If so, was it highly significant or just barely significant?
-What was the result?
-Why is this interesting?
-How does it compare to the result from testing beta diversity between these two groups in tutorial 5?
+- How does the result compare to the result from testing beta diversity between these two groups (2ndGen and Controls) in tutorial 6?

-## Taxa
+- Why is this interesting from a study perspective?

+### Taxon differential abundance across 3+ groups

 We can follow a similar approach to the statistical testing of taxa (e.g. OTUs, species, phyla) to what we did with alpha diversity.
 However, as noted above, they are rarely normally distributed, so we need to use a different type of test (not ANOVA) that is generally less powerful statistically.
 We can check to see if taxa are normally distributed, but we should not get our hopes up.

-#### Exercise
+## Exercise 3
 - Recall in tutorial 5 that we made a boxplot of the genus _Parabacteroides_ across generation groups.
 Check for normality of this genus visually using `hist`.
-Then run a Shapiro.Wilk test.
+Copy your code and screen capture of your histogram into your worksheet.

-Clearly this taxon is not normally distributed which violates the assumptions of the t-test (2 groups) and the ANOVA test (for 3+ groups).
+Clearly this taxon is not normally distributed, which violates the assumptions of the t-test (2 groups) and the ANOVA test (for 3+ groups).
 Fortunately we have two alternative so-called _non-parametric_ tests that we can use: Mann-Whitney U test (for 2 groups; also known as the Wilcoxon signed-rank sum test, although that is slightly different), and the Kruskal-Wallis test (for 3+ groups).

 Let's start by generating the boxplot from tutorial 5 again of _Parabacteroides_.
 Copy this to your source file and run it:
 ```bash